Post Installation Recommendations

 Most people will often want something more than just a raw tty.
 This section describes how to get a supported graphical interface, as well as some additional notes (for example, how to use a different type of GUI).

 You should not follow this if your system is intended to be used as a server, gateway, or similar device - those do not and should not require graphical interfaces.
-You can see the section acf if you absolutely require something more visual.
+You can see the section acf if you absolutely require something more visual. |

-If this does not work for you, or you encounter other issues, as per usual, feel free to ask for help in the official support channels.
+If this setup does not work or you have other problems, you can ask for help as usual via the official support channels. |